Review: Wacom Cintiq 12WX

 Which flows on nicely to my work setups.
 I recently moved to using my MacBook has my primary machine as my almost 5yo iMac has started slowing down.
 It losing a Gb of RAM didn’t help and made modelling and rigging painful and animation excruciating.

-I rearranged the desks so I'm on Josh's desk with all my books on his deskshelf and the laptops have been put on my huge white desk.
+I rearranged the desks so I’m on JJ’s desk with all my books on his deskshelf and the laptops have been put on my huge white desk.
 When I am in webmonkey/scripting mode the Cintiq is an extra monitor.

 It’s propped up on a couple of unopened White Pages.
 We do not use phone books except occasionally as doorstops.